Forum Replies Created

 Perhaps there is an analogy to the various open-source software type license agreements, such as MIT, GNU and other “CopyLeft” type language.

-2 – Need for a short statement on the differences and similarities between the Practice of Survey and the geospatial work that GIS professionals do.
+If you know of a good disclaimer, please send it to me.2 – Need for a short statement on the differences and similarities between the Practice of Survey and the geospatial work that GIS professionals do.

-A one-pager that describes how Surveyors create authoritative documents that define the location of a property boundary, and how other geospatial maps that reproduce those boundaries are not locationally authoritative.
+A one-pager that describes how Surveyors create authoritative documents that define the location of a property boundary, and how other geospatial maps that reproduce those boundaries are not locationally authoritative.3 – Need to distribute these models and statements to both private practitioners and public agencies to educate them and in turn to educate the public whom they serve.

 The GIS-Surveyor work group has developed a proposal for modifying the NCEES Model Law (defining the practice of survey) that state licensing laws are roughly based on.
 Currently, we are vetting the proposal with the Boards of Directors of NSPS and URIS.
 Subsequently, we may ask other geospatial organizations to endorse these recommendations as well.